jared-little/kg-rag/README.md

 # Knowledge Graph RAG (kg-rag)
+This is just an ongoing project to build and play with LLMs.
+It may change frequently.
 A Retrieval-Augmented Generation (RAG) system that uses Neo4j graph database and OpenAI to build a knowledge graph from PDF documents and answer questions using hierarchical retrieval with step-back prompting.

 ## Overview